Complete Guide to Keyword Research for SEO

 An example of what we mean when saying this is as follows :-

-If people are looking to have a website created for them, they are likely to be using a search engine and entering keywords or terms such as ………
+If people are looking to have a website created for them, they are likely to be using a search engine and entering keywords or product terms such as ………

 Example of Web Design

 We can never assume to know exactly what words the public used without examining the data, not everyone enters the same search term – even though they are all looking to find the same answer.
+This is why we need a strategy based around a keyword planner.

 Remember : Search terms contain keywords, keywords are the individual words, a search term may sometimes contain only one keyword.
+These are a focus keyword, however they appear.

 Your business needs a keyword specific content strategy – our free guide can help.

-Once they see the vast opportunities available amongst the diversity of search terms entered, their thinking swiftly changes!
+Once they see the vast opportunities available amongst the variations and diversity of search terms entered, their thinking swiftly changes!
 It is important to appreciate the value of the work undertaken, as it can actually make or break a business which is reliant on the performance of its website.

 Remember : Just because marketing people know what a business needs – does not mean that every business owner has taken the knowledge on board.